What is family violence?

 - say their partner is jealous, moody or bad tempered

-- say they need their partner’s approval to do things, go places or spend money
+- need their partner’s approval to do things, go places or spend money

 - get a lot of phone calls or text messages when they’re not with their partner